Iamatto01/QuranRemainderBot/README.md

-This is my first project that i submit on this github
+this is all lie

-this is the second version
+all use aii